Iarnród Éireann: Network Catering

 IÉ's Network Catering unit provided a trolley service of food and drink, a snack car and (on some routes) a restaurant service.
 It also operated a restaurant at Dún Laoghaire.
 According to Iarnród Éireann's annual report, the unit lost €297,000 in 2004.
 In 2006, Iarnród Éireann outsourced the catering on the Dublin-Belfast service to Corporate Catering Ltd, and all InterCity services were taken over by Rail Gourmet in March 2007.
-Rail Gourmet withdrew from the contract in 2020, and no longer provides catering for any Irish Rail services.
+Rail Gourmet withdrew from the contract in 2020, and no longer provides catering for any Iarnród Éireann services.
 In 2023, a contactless catering service was established on the Cork to Dublin line.